mdeguzis/documents/programming/python/how-to/logging.md

 ## Advanced - console and log file

 The approach below is desirable for fine-grain control.
 The code set a console handler, and file handler.
 One handles what you see when the script is ran, the other, for the actual log file.
+I haven't found an elegant way yet to push the added debug options to the file as well, but i'm fairly happy with how it works.

 ```
 import logging